 Resolved:

-1. The charter of the Joint SO/AC New gTLD Applicant Support Working Group is extended to include the following objectives:
+1. The charter of the Joint SO/AC New gTLD Applicant Support Working Group is extended to include the following limited objectives:

-a) Establish the criteria for financial need and a method of demonstrating that need.
+a) Propose criteria for financial need and a method of demonstrating that need.
 Financial need has been established as the primary criterion for support.
-The group should be augmented to have the necessary expertise to make a specific recommendation in this area, especially given the comparative economic conditions and the cross-cultural aspects of this requirement.
+The group should seek out expert advice in this area, especially given the comparative economic conditions and the cross-cultural aspects of this requirement.

-b) Definition of mechanisms, e.g. a review committee that would need to be established operating under the set of guidelines established in the Milestone Report and those defined in objective (a) above, for determining whether an application for special consideration is to be granted and what sort of help should be offered;
+b) Propose mechanisms for determining whether an application for special consideration should be granted and what sort of help should be offered;

-c) Establishing a framework (for consideration etcetera,) including a possible recommendation for a separate ICANN originated foundation, for managing any auction income, beyond costs. for future rounds and ongoing assistance;

-d) Establish methods for coordinating the assistance, and discussions on the extent of such coordination, to be given by Backend Registry Service Providers; e.g. brokering the relationships, reviewing the operational quality of the relationship.

-e) Discuss and establish methods for coordinating any assistance volunteered by providers (consultants, translators, technicians, etc.); match services to qualified applicants; broker these relationships and review the operational quality of the relationship.

-f) Establish methods for coordinating cooperation among qualified applicants, and assistance volunteered by third parties.

-g) In cooperation with ICANN Staff and donor experts establish policies and practices for fundraising and for establishing links to possible donor agencies.
-This activity may include assisting in the establishment of initial relationships with any donor(s) who may be able to help in first round with funding

-h) Review the basis of the US$100,000 application base fee to determine its full origin and to determine what percentage of that fee could be waived for applicants meeting the requirements for assistance.
-Work with the ICANN new gTLD implementation staff to determine how the fee waivers would be accommodated.

-i) Design mechanisms to encourage the build out of Internationalized Domain Names (IDNs) in small or underserved languages.
+d) Propose methods for applicants to seek out assistance from registry service providers.

+e) Propose methods for applicants to seek out assistance from other top-level domain consultants, translators, and technicians, in the application for, and administration of, a new top-level domain)

 2. The Working group is asked to present a schedule for the work that allows for completion in time for the opening of the application round, currently scheduled for Q2 2011, in any event no delays for the new gTLD program should result from the working group’s work.

+3. The Working group shall report its results and present a final report directly to the GNSO Council and the ALAC for discussion and adoption, as appropriate, according to their own rules and procedures.

+4. All communication to the ICANN Board regarding the work of this Working Group shall be through the respective SO/AC unless expressly approved by the respective SO/AC.